-2) For the purpose of this presentation, for each row the total amount of financial instruments transferred or pledged and cash collateral (received) or pledged may not exceed the applicable gross amount of assets or (liabilities) as presented here.
-Therefore the Company has reduced the amount of financial instruments transferred or pledged as collateral related to the Company's repurchase agreements and cash collateral pledged on the Company's financial derivative assets and liabilities.
+(2) For the purpose of this presentation, for each row the total amount of financial instruments transferred or pledged and cash collateral (received) or pledged may not exceed the applicable gross amount of assets or (liabilities) as presented here.
+Therefore the Company's repurchase agreements and cash collateral pledged on the Company's financial derivative assets and liabilities.
 Total financial instruments transferred or pledged as collateral on the Company's repurchase agreements as of December

-31, 2016 were \$1.22 billion.
-As of December 31, 2016 total cash collateral on financial derivative assets and liabilities excludes \$4.6 million and \$0.1 million, respectively of net excess cash collateral

-(3) When collateral is pledged to or pledged by a counterparty, it is often pledged or posted with respect to all positions with such counterparty, and in such cases such collateral cannot be specifically identified as relating to a specific asset or liability.
+- 31, 2017 were \$1.66 billion.
+As of December 31, 2017 total cash collateral on financial derivative assets and liabilities excludes \$5.4 million and \$1.4 million, respectively of net excess cash collateral - (3) When collateral is pledged to or pledged by a counterparty, it is often pledged or posted with respect to all positions with such counterparty, and in such cases such collateral cannot be specifically identified as relating to a specific asset or liability.
 As a result, in preparing the above table, the Company has made assumptions in allocating pledged or posted collateral among the various rows.